hashgraph/hedera-mirror-node/docs/runbook/restore-citus-from-disk-snapshot.md

 ### Update Passwords

-1. `Stackgres` doesn't allow for the `superuser` or `replication` password to be set by configuration so you will need to retrieve the old password from the cluster by executing the below command:
+1. `Stackgres` doesn't allow for the `superuser` password to be set by configuration so you will need to retrieve the old password from the cluster by executing the below command:
    <br>
    `kubectl exec -it -n mainnet-citus -c postgres-util  {releaseName}-citus-shard0-0  -- psql -U postgres -d mirror_node -c "select * from pg_dist_authinfo where rolename='postgres'"`
 2. Open a session using `postgres-util` container on the primary coordinator